gardenlinux/gardenlinux/docs/explanation/container-base-image.md

 By design, bare images intentionally exclude components like shells (`sh`, `bash`) and package managers (`apt`, `pip`, `npm`) to enforce dependency containment and minimize potential vulnerabilities.
 :::

-## Choosing Between Full and Bare Images
+## Choosing between full and bare images

 Select full container images when your application requires: